-As universal function approximators, artificial neural networks (NNs) are capable of modelling complex mappings between the inputs and outputs of a system up to an arbitrary precision [7, 11].
+As universal function approximators, artificial neural networks (NNs) are capable of modelling complex mappings between the inputs and outputs of a system up to an arbitrary precision [1].
 However, with an increase in complexity of a given task the required complexity of the NN also increases.
 Such a complex NN is difficult to develop due to the high dimensionality of the space in which its parameters live.
 This so-called "curse of dimensionality" has always been a significant obstacle in machine learning problems [2].

-NNs are characterised by their structure (topology) and their parameters (which includes the weights of connections) [12].
+NNs are characterised by their structure (topology) and their parameters (which includes the weights of connections) [3].
 A number of learning methods exist for generating them.
-Most of these methods, like the popular "backpropagation" algorithm [12, chap.
+Most of these methods, like the popular "backpropagation" algorithm [3, chap.
 7], are methods to adjust the parameters of the network to a given problem, but not its structure.
-When using such methods the structure of the network has to be adjusted to the problem beforehand and "by hand", i.e. by the designer of the software.
-Once the structure is fixed, its parameters can be learned.
-Most of these learning methods can be viewed as a straightforward application of local optimisation algorithms and/or statistical parameter estimation.
-Backpropagation, for instance, is equivalent to optimisation by stochastic gradient descent [14, chap.
-5].
-These methods exhibit the following two problems:
+When using such methods the structure of the network has to be fit to the problem beforehand and "by hand", i.e. by the designer of the software.
+Once the structure is fixed, its parameters are learned.
+These traditional approaches exhibit the following two problems:

-- (1) The common approach to pre-design the network structure can be difficult or even infeasible for complicated tasks.
-It may also result in overly complex networks if the designer cannot find a small structure that solves the task. - (2) Determining the network parameters by local optimisation algorithms like gradient descent-type methods is impracticable for large problems.
+- 1. The common approach to pre-design the network structure can be difficult or even infeasible for complicated tasks.
+It may also result in overly complex networks if the designer cannot find a small structure that solves the task. - 2.
+Determining the network parameters by local optimisation algorithms like gradient descent-type methods is impracticable for large problems.
 It is known from mathematical optimisation theory that these algorithms tend to get stuck in local minima.
 They only work well for very simple (e.g., convex) problems or if an approximate solution is known beforehand.

-We have previously developed a method, called EANT, "Evolutionary Acquisition of Neural Topologies", that automatically learns both the structure and the parameters of a NN to find a solution to a given problem [9, 13].
-Both learning parts use evolutionary algorithms (EAs) [3], global optimisation methods that are less prone to get stuck in local minima.
-With these algorithms the NN is learned from scratch by reinforcement learning [16].
+We have previously developed a method, called EANT, "Evolutionary Acquisition of Neural Topologies", that automatically learns both the structure and the parameters of a NN to find a solution to a given problem [4, 5].
+Both learning parts use evolutionary algorithms (EAs) [6], global optimisation methods that are less prone to get stuck in local minima.
+With these algorithms the NN is learned from scratch by reinforcement learning [7].

 In this article we present recent improvements to EANT that further accelerate the generation of networks that perform well.
-In order to validate our method we present an experimental comparison of EANT and NEAT, a similar method.
+In order to validate our claim we also present for the first time an experimental comparison of this new method, EANT2, and NEAT, a similar method.

 The remainder of this article is organised as follows.
-Section 2 contains an overview over related methods for evolutionary NN learning and describes our approach to a solution.
+Section 2 contains an overview over related methods for evolutionary NN learning and describes our approach to the solution.
 In Section 3 we formulate the visual servoing problem that is used for testing the NN learning methods.
-Section 4 contains results from experiments with EANT and NEAT; Section 5 concludes the article.
+Section 4 contains results from experiments with EANT2 and NEAT; Section 5 concludes the article.